-If your fuel pump is starting to fail, first, you may notice a decrease in fuel economy.
-Other symptoms that your fuel pump is starting to fail include check engine light coming on, engine shaking, lack of acceleration, and engine sputtering.
+If your fuel pump is starting to fail, you may notice a decrease in fuel economy.
+Other symptoms that your fuel pump is starting to fail to include checking the engine light coming on, engine shaking, lack of acceleration, and engine sputtering.

 Can a car drive with a bad fuel pump?

 As long as the engine is running, the car can be driven.
-If you know your car has a bad fuel pump, we wouldn't recommend driving it because the fuel pump may stop working while driving.
-If the engine dies when you are driving, you will lose the brakes and the power steering, which can be dangerous and can lead to an accident.
+If you know your car has a bad fuel pump, we wouldn’t recommend driving it because the fuel pump may stop working while driving.
+If the engine dies while driving, you will lose the brakes and the power steering, which can be dangerous and lead to an accident.